 What do you think?
-Would you like to take this eerie trip through some of our old, abandoned towns?
+Would you like to take this eerie trip through some of our old, abandoned towns in Washington?